manuleague/manuleague/README.md

-# Welcome to [Emanuel]'s GitHub Profile! 👋
+# Welcome to Emanuel's GitHub Profile! 👋

 ## About Me
-Hello, I'm [Emanuel], a passionate and motivated student pursuing [computer science].
+Hello, I'm Emanuel, a passionate and motivated student pursuing [computer science].
 I love diving into various programming language, exploring new technologies, and constantly learning.

 ## Languages and Tools
 Here are some of the programming languages and tools I'm familiar with: